 Surprisingly, this woman's dress shoe doesn't come in half-sizes.
 The design of the shoe doesn't allow for adjusting of the fit through the arch of the foot, or the addition of an insole or extra cushioning, or even wearing thick socks, so half-sizes would go a long way toward creating a better fit and more lasting comfort.

 - No half-sizes

-While women’s dress shoes are as diverse as the women who wear them, there are a few things to be aware of when shopping for shoes, so that you can make the best choice for your needs.
+While women's dress shoes are as diverse as the women who wear them, there are a few things to be aware of when shopping, so that you can make the best choice for your needs.